optimist-workshop/optimist-ose/docs/index.markdown

 ---

 ## OPTIMIST HOUR: File Working Group
+**Please Note, the Wednesday November 27th meeting has been changed to Thursday December 5th.**

 The Optimist Hour: File Working Group meetings will be a place where citizens will be able to discuss, share, and debate on ideas to address standard APIs and interoperability issues for trace data formats of side-channel data and other real-time measurements of implementation security.
 These meetings will be chaired by a member of the Optimist Team and the primary discussion points will be compiled and shared within the Optimist OSE.